-Some active constituents and agvet chemical products that the APVMA regulates are produced using gene technology.
+Some active constituents and agricultural and veterinary (agvet) chemical products the Australian Pesticides and Veterinary Medicines Authority (APVMA) regulates are produced using gene technology.
 These constituents and products are derived or produced from a genetically modified organism (GMO).
 Such products are referred to as GM products.

 The Gene Technology Act 2000 applies to GMOs and GM products and operates in conjunction with other Commonwealth and state regulatory schemes relevant to these materials.
 If a GM product is used for a purpose that fits the definition of an agricultural chemical product or a veterinary chemical product, it is within our jurisdiction, in addition to being under the Gene Technology Act.